Zen-CODE/kivybits/KivyCompleteVM/ReadMe.txt

 checkout the tag (or master for latest) you wish to use, recompile and it's ready to use.

-The Kivy installations are built using the 1.10.1 tag, but buildozer is built from master in order to support Python3 (pythoncrystax).
+The Kivy installations are built using the master branch, any buildozer is built from master in order to support Python3.

 Buildozer projects
 ------------------